kushidesign/kushi/README.md

 ### Modifier syntax: stacking

 These modifiers are designed to be "stacked".
-They must be separated with a colon and the order must be media-query, dark-mode, then any sequence of selectors and pseudo-class/pseudo-elements:
+They must be separated with a colon and the order must be media-query (optional), dark-mode (optional), then any sequence of selectors and pseudo-class/pseudo-elements:

 ```Clojure
 (css :c--black